 - Knowledge is … scope of established actions and interpretations

 - Learning is … developing understanding while through application and exploration

 SynopsisProposed nearly a century ago, Inquiry-Based Learning was designed to interrupt assumptions of context-free knowledge, passive learning, and smooth paths to understanding.
 Inquiry-Based Learning focuses on pursuing authentic interests, posing researchable questions, and participating in knowledge production.
 Various types of Inquiry-Based Learning have been described, including:

-- Structured Inquiry – teacher leads in entire class in a shared inquiry
+- Structured Inquiry – teacher leads the entire class in a shared inquiry

 - Controlled Inquiry – teacher selects topics and resources to be engaged by students

-- Guided Inquiry – teacher chooses topic and students design their engagement
+- Guided Inquiry (Proximal Guidance) – teacher chooses topic and students design their engagement

-- Free Inquiry (Open Inquiry) – student choose topics without reference to prescribed outcomes
+- Free Inquiry (Open Inquiry) – students choose topics without reference to prescribed outcomes

 CommentaryInquiry-Based Learning was originally intended as a pedagogical format, but it has become more of an umbrella notion that stretches over a wide array of methods that align with its emphases on learner involvement in authentic, situated study.
 On the up-side, the array of contemporary interpretations suggests broad embrace and varied uptake.
 On the down-side, included in the diversity are approaches – such as Discovery Learning – that lack nuanced appreciations of the Coherence Discourses that originally informed Inquiry-Based Learning.
 In many contexts, these trivialized interpretations have poisoned the waters for educators seeking to implement Inquiry-Based Learning.